MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 - ExpressRoute is bound to certain limits, such as maximum number of ExpressRoute connections per ExpressRoute gateway, or maximum number of routes that can be advertised from Azure to on-premises via ExpressRoute private peering.
 Such limits are documented in the [ExpressRoute limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#expressroute-limits) article.

 - A VPN gateway's maximum aggregated throughput is 10 Gbps.
-It supports up to 30 Site-to-Site or network-to-network tunnels.
+It supports up to 30 site-to-site or network-to-network tunnels.

 **Design recommendations:**